 Busy Man, h.occupatus

-During the Stone Age, Busy Man (h. occupatus ) invented war, grunting, the wheel, and the business round table.
+During the Stone Age, Busy Man (h. occupatus ) invented war, the wheel, and the interminable business meeting.

 Oog was one of those cave dwellers who just couldn’t hang loose.
-He worked all the time, smashing bits of rock together.
+With manic ferocity, he spent his days smashing bits of rock together.
 He called this activity invention.
 He named his latest effort the wheel.

 Oog’s invention was a success.
 The marketing literature said it had “possibilities.”
 This left many people scratching their heads.
-Yet early Stone-Age adopters wanted a wheel, or maybe even two.
+Yet early adopters wanted a wheel, or maybe even two.
 They eagerly anticipated his next release.